 Now, put another level into the fighter class to the Action Surge which will enable you to fire double spells and take out hordes of monsters and become a goliath in the game.

 Rogue and Barbarian is another strong multiclass combo due to the ability to pair the Berserker’s Frenzy with the extra attack which makes the weapon proc the bonus damage twice and deal humongous damage to any foes that are unfortunate enough to face you.

 Furthermore, you can get that sneak attack die due to using a Finesse weapon making you a very dangerous opponent that can even get sneak attacks in and once exposed can just out-damage the enemies.

-Next up on our Baldur’s Gate 3 Multiclass guide, we have the Multiclass of Fighter and Barbarian.
+Next up on my Baldur’s Gate 3 Multiclass guide, I have the Multiclass of Fighter and Barbarian.
 This is one of my personal favorites as it allows you to act as a one-man army due to all the accumulated stats.